 Auschwitz I and II, Birkeanou together with the majestic city of Krakow are a must-see in Poland.
 You can now easily visit all in one day from Warsaw.
 Find out how in this article.
 Take an all-inclusive tour from Warsaw or just do it alone.

-Krakow, the fairy tales former capital of Poland!
+Krakow, the fairy tale former capital of Poland!

-For Greek-speaking tours to Auschwitz, please see: Auschwitz from Krakow and Warsaw (Greek)
+For Greek-speaking tours to Auschwitz, please read: Auschwitz from Krakow and Warsaw (Greek)